somkenemuscle/somkenemuscle/README.md

 ---
- When I’m not coding, you can find me exploring my hobbies which include:
+ When I’m not coding, i am probably 🕺 ->

-- **Photography**: Capturing moments and landscapes.
+- Engaging in various athletic activities.
-- **Traveling**: Discovering new cultures and cuisines.
+- Creating content and capturing interesting moments.
-- **Reading**: Diving into both fiction and non-fiction books.
+- Watching and enjoying my favorite anime series.